CMDemps/azure-security-portfolio/docs/ctd-lab-architecture.md

-# Azure Security Operations Lab Architecture
+# Cloud Threat Detection Lab Architecture
-This document provides a complete architectural overview of my Azure-based Security Operations home lab.
+This document provides a complete architectural overview of my Azure-based Cloud Threate Detection home lab.
-It is designed to demonstrate real-world SOC workflows, including data collection, threat detection, attack simulation, KQL hunting, incident response, and SOAR automation.
+It is designed to demonstrate real-world SOC-like workflows, including data collection, threat detection, attack simulation, KQL hunting, incident response, and SOAR automation.

 ---

 # 1. Lab Purpose & Goals
-The purpose of this lab is to build an end-to-end Azure security operations environment using only:
+The purpose of this lab is to build an end-to-end Azure Cloud Threat Detection environment using only:
 - A **student subscription** (with limited Entra ID permissions)
 - A **single Windows VM** as a monitored endpoint
 - **Microsoft Sentinel**, **Log Analytics**, **Sysmon**, and **Azure Monitor Agent**